uriweb/uri-component-library/README.md

 ## What's new in 4.1.0

-CL 4.1.0 is a minor release focused on adding new components.
+CL 4.1.0 is a minor release focused on code quality and adding new components.

 * Adds a Promo component for displaying timely promotional information (shortcode support only)
 * Adds a Date component for displaying dates (shortcode support only)